Scaling and Root Planing

 Periodontitis is a gingival infection.
 What many patients don't realize is how common periodontal damage is.
 Gum disease affects 47% of those who are 30 years of age or older.
 This number rises to 70% among Americans who are at least 65 years of age.

 Periodontitis has multiple symptoms.
 Upon experiencing any of the following, it's crucial to seek medical attention before your condition worsens.

 To prevent this condition from worsening, we have to address the plaque that is underneath your gums.
 This entails using a special hand-held tool to reach beneath your gums, breaking up and removing the built-up tartar.

 After removing the plaque, we'll smooth out the tooth root so the gums can reattach.

 After the scaling procedure, your mouth will need to heal.
 Root planing promotes the healing process throughout multiple visits, accelerating your recovery time.

 - Prevents tooth loss

-Are You in Need of Scaling and Root Planing in College Station?
+Are You Looking for a Scaling and Root Planing Procedure in College Station?